sanyambassi/ciphertrust-skills/ciphertrust-healthcheck/references/auth.md

-# Mint a JWT or refresh token
+# Create a JWT or refresh token

 Optional helper if you prefer `CM_JWT` / `CM_REFRESH_TOKEN` over username/password.
 Placeholders only — never commit real hosts or tokens.